 Climate change and the natural disasters triggered by this process pose certain risks to food security, the well-being of the population and the development of Uzbekistan, a country where the contribution of the agricultural sector to GDP remains quite high.

 A sharp change in temperature conditions, a decrease in water resources, an increase in natural disasters and a decrease in agricultural productivity are serious risks for the sustainable development of our region.
 Climate change impacts disproportionately affect the most vulnerable.

 A third of the total population lives in areas of natural hydrometeorological disasters (droughts, mudflows, landslides, floods, avalanches, frosts, dust storms, heat waves), where the situation may worsen due to increased precipitation, temperature and evaporation.

 Target 13.2.
-Integrate climate change measures into national policies, strategies and planning paying a special attention to the measures implemented in Aral region.
+Integrate climate change measures into national policies, strategies and planning.

 Target 13.3.
 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.